gamunu/vscode-yarn/README.md

 You can terminate a script with the `terminate` command.
 It uses the `tree-kill` module that you can find on `yarn`.
 It has different behaviors on Unix or Windows.

+### Multi-workspace support

+The extension fully supports multi-root workspaces:

+- Choose which package.json to work with when multiple are available
+- Remember your selection for subsequent operations
+- Switch between different package.json files easily

 ### Order of execution of yarn commands

 01. If a package.json is opened as an active editor/focused tab yarn will be invoked on it.
 02. If the package.json is explicitly defined in the configuration yarn will invoke on it.
-02. If above scenarios fail to satisfy.
+03. If above scenarios fail to satisfy.
 The extension will fallback to package.json in project root folder.

 ### Package search and custom registries

-You can search for npm packages directly from VS Code and install them with yarn:
+The extension offers an enhanced package search experience:

+#### Searching for packages

+There are multiple ways to search for packages:

+1. **Via Command Palette**:
-1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
+   - Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
-2. Type "Yarn: Search Packages"
+   - Type "Yarn: Search Packages"
-3. Enter your search term
+   - Enter your search term
-4. Select a package from the results to install it
+   - Select a package to install

-You can also add and manage custom npm registries:

-1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
-2. Type "Yarn: Manage Registries"
-3. Choose to add a new registry or view/remove existing ones

-When searching for packages or installing them, you'll have the option to specify which registry to use.
+2. **Via Yarn Sidebar**:
+   - Click the Yarn icon in the activity bar
+   - Click the search icon in the sidebar title bar
+   - Enter your search term
+   - Use the inline buttons to install packages

+3. **With Quick Pick**:
+   - When searching, you can choose to install as regular or dev dependency
+   - The quick pick shows package descriptions and versions

 ## Settings